-• A Risk Mitigation Action is a plan, or some element of a plan, that reduces risk.
-A dispatchable power plant may protect a power system from high costs when electricity prices fall, because generation and fuel cost are curtailable.
-A demand-side strategy can protect a power system from fuel price risk and electricity market risk.
+• A Risk Mitigation Action is a plan, or some element of a plan, that reduces our risk measure.
+A power plant may protect us from load risk when requirements fall, because we can turn off generation and save fuel cost.
+A demand-side strategy can protect us from fuel price risk and electricity market risk.